timothyshull/programming_notes/hardware/digital_design.md

 - each program can use its entire virtual address space without having to worry about where other programs are physically located
 - a program can access only those physical pages that are mapped in its page table
-    - program cannot accidentally or maliciously access another program’s physical pages because they are not mapped in its page table
+    - program cannot accidentally or maliciously access another program's physical pages because they are not mapped in its page table
     - in some cases multiple programs access common instructions or data
         - OS adds control bits to each page table entry to determine which programs can write to the shared physical